MicrosoftDocs/globalization/globalization/methodology/index.md

 In our experience, world-readiness can be quite challenging to retrofit to an existing application.
 For a pre-existing application, many components may need to be redesigned, particularly in the user interface.

-Even if your initial release is in only one language, a world-ready application can reach more markets.
+Even if your initial release is in only one language, a world-ready application can reach more markets because it supports the local formatting conventions for calendar, date, time, numbers, and currency.
 When you're ready to localize into to more languages and markets, the cost is lower because your organization and the application are prepared.

 ## <a name="baseline"></a>Minimum baseline for localizability